JiaziChen111/Ch_Synthetic/README.md

 	Git tracks changes line by line
 	Git stores data as a series of snapshots
 A branch is a sequence of commits.
+An upstream is simply another branch name, usually a remote-tracking branch, associated with a (regular, local) branch.
 Git encourages workflows that branch and merge often, even multiple times in a day.